Combinatorial Markov Search: Related work

+Consider a setting with $n$ strategic agents and a resource to be allocated.
+There is a constraint $\F \subseteq 2^{[n]}$ specifying which subsets $S$ of agents may be feasibly allocated the resource at the same time.
+Each agent $i$ interacts with an independent, private Markov Search Process $\M_i$ representing investment, research, and development regarding how to utilize the resource.
+The costs of the MSP are incurred by the agent, and the available reward of the MSP is the value generated for the agent if they are allocated, i.e. included in $S$.
+An agent's utility is their reward if allocated (else zero), minus the sum of all costs incurred in their MSP, minus any payment the agent makes.
+We call the version of the $\cms$ problem where agents control each MSP strategic the \cms{}-Auction problem.

+A \emph{mechanism} is a game played by the $n$ agents where an outcome consists of an allocation $S \in \F$ along with payments charged to each agent.
+We assume the agents must reach a terminal state of the MSP and reveal a reward to be allocated.
+A mechanism has a \emph{Price of Anarchy (PoA)} of $\alpha$ if, in every Nash equilibrium, the expected sum of agent utilities and the payments is at least $\alpha$ times the expected performance of the optimal algorithm for $\cms(\F)$ on $(\M_1,\dots,\M_n)$.

+We now prove Corollary \ref{cor:main-poa}, yielding a Price of Anarchy of $1/2$ for this problem (or $1/2-\epsilon$ for a mechanism that runs in polynomial time).
+We note that in all cases, the agents' equilibrium strategies can be computed in polynomial time.

+\begin{proof}[Proof of Corollary \ref{cor:main-poa}] The mechanism is a sequential posted-price mechanism.
+We approach the agents in order $1,\dots,n$ one at a time and offer each $i$ a price $\tau_i$ for being included in the allocation.
+We compute $\tau_i$ using Theorem \ref{thm:main-2}.
+It is a unique best-response for $i$ to solve SAUP$(\M_i,\tau_i)$, i.e. to implement the current stage of our algorithm.
+The performance of the algorithm is equal to the sum of agent utilities and payments, which implies the result.
+We note that, to inefficiently obtain a factor exactly $\tfrac{1}{2}$, we can compute the ex-ante optimal policy exactly and use it with the matroid prophet algorithm constructed in Proposition \ref{prop:matroid-prophet} instead of using the approximation to OPT. \end{proof}

-\subsection{Related work}
+\section{Related work}

 This paper's technical contributions bridge the broad literature on prophet inequalities and mechanism design with the smaller but still substantial literature on Pandora's Box.
-Conceptually, it is related to work on bandit superprocesses.
+Conceptually, our contributions are also related to work on bandit superprocesses.

-\subsubsection{Superprocesses and index theorems.}
+\subsection{Superprocesses and index theorems}

-A superprocess~\cite{nash1973optimal} or \emph{alternative decision process} consists of a set of Markov Decision Processes (MDPs).
-The problem is to sequentially select an MDP and take an action in it, receiving a cost or reward, and repeat.
-An MDP whose decision set is only ``advance'' or ``pause'' is called a \emph{bandit}, and the special case where all MDPs are bandits is the Multi-Armed Bandit setting of e.g. Gittins.
-Unlike with most works involving MDPs, our Markov Search Processes only allow for search costs (not rewards), we do not have any time-discounting, and we require processes to halt in order to eventually claim a reward.
-Moreover, we consider combinatorial constraints on which rewards can be claimed.